enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 This service functions as an internal API for the backend, offloading complex schema management tasks.
 The generated **File Descriptors** are critical for the **Timeseries Parser** to dynamically decode incoming sensor data.
 Concurrently, the **Nanopb code** directly supports the firmware development process, enabling sensors to correctly encode data according to the defined schemas before transmission.

 Ultimately, this dedicated service offers several key benefits to the overall system.
 It enforces a clear **separation of concerns**, abstracting complex Protobuf operations from other services and centralizing all related tasks, which in turn promotes reusability.
-Furthermore, its independent design enhances scalability, allowing the service to adapt flexibly to varying demands.

 # Timeseries Parser